 The memo inOncology Medical education series: keeping oncologists at the forefront of lung cancer research. memo – inOncology Special Issue Preceptorship reports summarise the latest in lung cancer research and treatments to come out of our sponsored Preceptorship meeting series.
 The Fundamentals of Designing Clinical Trials series arms oncologists with the information they need to plan and conduct an oncology trial.

-Springer is delighted to announce a new memo inOncology SPECIAL ISSUE congress report from this years ASCO!
+Springer is delighted to announce a new memo inOncology SPECIAL ISSUE congress report from this years WCLC!